marytheshepherd/debbie/README.md

 ```
 ESP is not responding
 ```
-Verify hardware connections are not loose and reupload the code
+verify hardware connections are not loose and reupload the code
-Change laptop : some laptops don't have default file path configured
+change laptop : some laptops don't have default file path configured
-Change hotspot : possible network error
+change hotspot : possible network error
-Change SoftwareSerial EspSerial(12, 13); to different ports e.g. (2,3)
+change SoftwareSerial EspSerial(12, 13); to different ports e.g. (2,3)
 ```
 Compilation error: ESP8266_Lib.h: No such file or directory
 ```